wadaflores/wadaflores/README.md

 ### Hi there, I'm Guada (or Lupe) 👋
-✨ Front-end Developer & UX/UI Designer | Bridging Code & Design ✨
+✨ Frontend Developer & UX/UI Designer | Bridging Code & Design ✨

 <!--
 **wadaflores/wadaflores** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.